 3. Assessor report

-[Report must be prepared using the template provided]
+[Report must be prepared using the template provided.
+Two pages (maximum)].

-One (1) statement from an assessor on how the software activity addresses each of the assessment criteria.
+One report from an assessor on how the software activity addresses each of the assessment criterion.
 Judges rely on assessor reports to provide an additional perspective and informed opinion on the activity entered, therefore the assessor should not be personally or directly involved in the development or maintenance of the software.
 The assessor does not need to be an active user of the software.
+The assessor and testimonial writers should be selected from a variety of different organisations.
+The report must be prepared using the template provided.

 4. Testimonials

-[Testimonials must be prepared using the template provided]
+[Testimonials must be prepared using the template provided.
+Two pages (maximum)].

-Two (2) personal testimonials from well versed and committed users of the software, describing their experiences and engagement with the software project.
+Two personal testimonials from experienced users of the software.
 Judges rely on testimonials to provide an additional perspective and informed opinion on the software activity entered, therefore the testimonials must be prepared by users.
 They may not come from an individual who has solely observed use of the software.
-People writing the testimonials (and assessor report) should be selected from a variety of different organisations.
+The assessor and testimonial writers should be selected from a variety of different organisations.
 Testimonials must be prepared using the template provided.

 5. Evidence

-Upload three (3) pieces of evidence to demonstrate the successful use of the software in the conduct of research.
-This evidence should connect to the specific nominated software development and maintenance activity.
+Upload three pieces of evidence to demonstrate the successful use of the software in the conduct of research.
+This evidence should directly relate to the nominated software development and maintenance activity.
+You must provide a brief statement explaining how the selected evidence relates to the activity, which will be collected in the online entry form.

-At least one piece of evidence must be an article published in a peer-reviewed scientific journal (or similar).
-This article must have appeared more than three (3) years prior to the Entry Deadline.
+• At least one piece of evidence must be an article published in a peer-reviewed scientific journal (or similar).

-Other forms of evidence may include media articles, blog posts, grant applications or other written materials referencing the use of the software.
-These pieces of evidence do not need to have been produced within a specific timeframe.
+• Other forms of evidence may include media articles, blog posts, grant applications or other written materials referencing use of the software.

 How to Enter